Contact us

 • Set out any other step or measure that the Commissioner considers to be necessary and proportionate in the circumstances of the case.

+The Surrey Police & Crime Panel provides delegated authority to the Chief Executive of the OPCC to manage the initial handling of complaints against the Commissioner.
 Details of this process and the complaints procedure adhered to by the Panel can be found on the Surrey County Council website.
 The process further sets out how the Chief Executive of the OPCC may decline to record a complaint.

 Even though an individual has made complaints that were pursued in an unacceptable, unreasonable, or unreasonably persistent manner in the past, it must not be assumed that any future complaints or contact from them will also be unacceptable or unreasonable.
 If a new complaint, on a separate matter is received, it must be treated on its own merits whilst ensuring that OPCC staff members’ wellbeing is protected.